sg893052/sonic-buildimage/base/autonego_and_link_training.md

 ```
 - AN/LT will not work at 4x100G mode in the case of self-loop
 - AN/LT will not work on the Cu SFPs
+- AN/LT does not work in the case of medium/interface mismatch
+- AN can not change the current medium/interface type, it has to be configured before enabling AN
 - AN/LT will not work between DELL and non-DELL platform, this is due to the missing interface type support on the non-DELL platforms
 		- While the code changes are ready for this, there are connection failures between AS7816 and AS7326 in the sanity testbed, will circle back on this later.
 - TD3-X7 supports only 10G and 1G for 10G ports and 25G only for 25G ports, this is a VCO hardware constraint.